amabdulr/CNWG/10-Core Writing Structures.md

    - Ensure that each item is in the correct sequence to convey the intended meaning or process.

-   - **Example**: Steps should be logically ordered to guide the reader.
+   - **Examples for Clarification (Do Not Analyze):**: Steps should be logically ordered to guide the reader.